albrechtcolia/c-learning/readme.md

     <img src="https://img.shields.io/github/license/albrechtcolia/c-learning" >
 </p>

-This is my personal repository covering the basic C topics.
+This is my personal repository covering basic C topics.
+This repository covers the main subjects that a person interested in learning C needs to know, such as data manipulation, loops, functions, headers, and structs

 <b>Project under development.</b>